letsemploy/docs/docs/solution.md

 How we want to address the issues:

-- On Your Website
+- Use Your Website
 - Structured Meta Data
 - Well-Known Location

 ## On your Website

-Having a website is almost a given for a company, and the cost of a website has never been lower than it is today.
+Having a website is almost a given for a company nowadays, and the cost of a website has never been lower than it is today.

 We still believe that publishing job vacancies on your **own website is the best and most cost-effective solution**, as you have full control and the data belongs to you.

-However, we believe that something is missing.
-An element that makes this actually work and ensures that your job postings are found by applicants.
+However, jobs only get found by using search engines, but the experience in finding jobs using Google or any other common search engine is not great.
+We believe that something is missing.
+An element that makes it actually work and ensures that your job postings are found by applicants.

 ![](static/nutshell_1.png){ height="100" }